Skip to main content

 PEER REVIEW

-In order to ensure high quality publications, The Theological Review (in Romanian Revista Teologica) has a double-blinded peer review process.
-Manuscripts received from authors are first examined by editorial staff (the secretariat of The Theological Review) and are sent to two independent reviewers for peer review.
+In order to ensure high-quality publications, Revista Teologică has a double-blinded peer review process.
+Manuscripts received from authors are first examined by the editorial team and are sent to two independent reviewers for peer review.
+The journal has a consistent list of potential peer reviewers who are experts profiled in theology, history, and philosophy from Romania and abroad.
+The list is permanently updated and enlarged.

-Reviewers have freedom to formulate their report in their own manner.
 However, they are asked to try responding to the following questions:

 • Is the research relevant for the specialists of the respective discipline?
 Would readers outside the discipline benefit from this work?